 They say that travel is the best form of education – and it’s easy to see why.
-You have to get accustomed to every new environment.
-Every challenging scenario weathered and every decision made is a reflection of the skills we need in everyday life.
+Every challenging scenario weathered and every decision made is a reflection of the skills we need to develop for everyday life.
 It’s a lesson in how to communicate, tolerate and innovate; all skills that great leaders share.

-For a young person, being involved in a local community project is an incredibly powerful experience and an opportunity to look for leadership within themselves.
-Whether it be helping to construct a new toilet block, building a playground for school children or teaching basic English lessons, the time spent on project has the ability to not only build confidence in one’s abilities, but it can change one’s outlook on life for many years to come.
+For a young person, being involved in a local community project is a powerful opportunity to find leadership within themselves.
+Whether helping to construct new toilet blocks, carrying out primary health checks, renovating local community centers or teaching children basic hygiene, the time spent on project not only builds confidence in one’s abilities, but also changes one’s outlook on life.